AlexMunoz905/NumberChecker/README.md

 # JavaScript
-A repo for testing JavaScript
+This is a repo for testing JavaScript.